Background

 Departure health checks

 Departure health checks (DHC) for humanitarian entrants were introduced in 2005, in response to increased numbers of people from African source countries presenting with malaria soon after arrival.
-The departure health check is an additional (offshore) voluntary health assessment for humanitarian entrants occurring around 72 hrs prior to travel, to assess and treat acute health issues and confirm fitness to fly.
-Initially DHC were used in African ports of departure and for 200 (refugee) visa holders, the DHC was then rolled out to other ports of departure, and for all humanitarian entrants - see
+The DHC is an additional (offshore) voluntary health assessment for humanitarian entrants occurring in the week before travel, to assess and treat acute health issues and confirm fitness to fly - see

 Health undertakings

-The IME (or the DHC) may generate a health undertaking (HU) - which is an agreement between an individual who has been granted a visa and the Australian government) for the person to follow-up with a health authority after arrival in Australia.
-The vast majority of HU are for follow-up of TB, and are referred to State/Territory TB services.
-BUPA manage HU and also deferrals.
-In Victoria, all TB HU are referred to the Migrant Health Service in Footscray, who then refer HU for children to the RCH TB service, and more recently to Monash Children's Hospital.
-Other reasons for HU include hepatitis B, hepatitis C, and HIV.
-People with active TB disease cannot be granted a HU, their visa application is deferred until they have completed treatment. new updates in 2023 mean child (<5y old) contacts of household active TB cases are now offered treatment for latent tuberculosis infection offshore (and also assessment active disease).
+The IME (or the DHC) may generate a health undertaking (HU) - which is an agreement between an individual who has been granted a visa and the Australian government for the person to follow-up with a health authority after arrival in Australia.
+The majority of HU are for follow-up of TB, and are referred to State/Territory TB services.
+BUPA manage HU and also deferrals (see below).
+In Victoria, TB HU are referred to the Migrant Health Service in Footscray, who then refer HU for children to the RCH TB service or Monash Children's Hospital.
+Other reasons for HU include hepatitis B, hepatitis C, HIV and leprosy.
+People with active TB disease cannot be granted a HU, their visa application is deferred until they have completed treatment.

 Deferrals